-How to Study Your Bible: Chapter 2, "Getting the Big Picture."
+The New How to Study Your Bible by Kay Arthur: Chapter 2, "Getting the Big Picture."

 The New Inductive Study Bible (NISB).
-See "How to Use the Inductive Study Approach" and "A System for Marking Key Word . . .
+See "How to Use the Inductive Study Approach" and "A System for Marking Key Words...
 Throughout Your Bible."